 The key to releasing all of that fresh basil flavor (and gorgeous green color) into this drink is to muddle the basil thoroughly.

 Use plenty of healthy basil leaves (10-12) and really smash them with the lemon juice.
 I use a solid wooden muddler and break down the leaves until I can see that the liquid in the shaker is green.
-If you don’t muddle vigorously, you won’t end up with a green drink.
+If you don’t muddle vigorously, you’ll still taste some of the basil, but you won’t end up with a green drink.
+Unlike mint, that should only be very gently muddled, you really can’t overdo the muddling with basil for this one.

 Make a wintery variation with rosemary.
 Like with the mint suggestion above, (after muddling the basil) toss a sprig of rosemary into the shaker.
 The piney aromatics of rosemary pair well with basil and junipery gin, bringing this cocktail into the colder months.